 These accounts contain resources for construction and debt service, including current and delinquent special assessments receivable.
-The current portions of related liabilities are shown as Payables from Restricted Assets.
-Specific debt service reserve requirements are described in Note 8.
+The current portions of related liabilities is shown as Payables from Current Restricted Assets.
+Specific debt service reserve requirements are described in Note 8, Long-Term Debt.